asirulnik/outlook-auth-test-app/README.md

 - **401 Unauthorized**: Check that your client secret hasn't expired and that your application has the proper permissions
 - **"...is only valid with delegated authentication flow"**: This app uses application permissions (client credentials flow) and requires a specific user email for all operations.
 Make sure to use the `--user` parameter
 - **"User does not exist or one of its dependencies"**: Check that the email address you're using exists and is accessible to your application
+- **"Folder copying is not supported by the Microsoft Graph API"**: The Microsoft Graph API may not support copying folders.
+In that case, you'll need to implement a custom solution if you need this functionality.

 ## License